donut9164/Planthings/README.md

 # PlanThings 🪴

 Welcome to PlanThings!
 PlanThings is a website that helps you find suitable plants for your location and provides guidance on how to grow them.
-In order to make it work, you need to replace the `*your-api-key*` placeholder with your own OpenWeatherMap API key.
-Follow the instructions below to get started.

 ## Getting Started